-What is well-known trademark?
+What is a well-known trademark?

-The Trademarks Act, 1999, defines well-known trademark as, “a mark which has become so to the substantial segment of the public which uses such goods or receives such services that the use of such mark in relation to other goods or services would be likely to be taken as indicating a connection in the course of trade or rendering of services between those goods or services and a person using the mark in relation to the first mentioned goods or services.”[i]
+The Trademarks Act, 1999, defines a well-known trademark as, “a mark which has become so to the substantial segment of the public which uses such goods or receives such services that the use of such mark in relation to other goods or services would be likely to be taken as indicating a connection in the course of trade or rendering of services between those goods or services and a person using the mark in relation to the first-mentioned goods or services.”[i]

-Unlike other trademarks whose goodwill and reputation is limited to a certain specified geographical area and to a certain range of products, well-known trademarks have its goodwill and reputation protected across the nation and across categories of goods and services.
-It is law that restricts the Trade Mark Registry to allow and register any mark as a trademark which is deceptively similar to any of the well-known trademark.
+Unlike other trademarks whose goodwill and reputation are limited to a certain specified geographical area and to a certain range of products, well-known trademarks have their goodwill and reputation protected across the nation and across categories of goods and services.
+It is a law that restricts the Trade Mark Registry to allow and register any mark as a trademark which is deceptively similar to any of the well-known trademark.
 For instance, Google has been registered as a well-known trademark of Alphabet Inc., which thereby means only Alphabet Inc. can register the term ‘Google’ for any category of goods and services.
 Even if the service is not related to the Internet industry, no other company but Alphabet Inc. can register ‘Google’ as its trademark.

 In the case of Daimler Benz v.
-Hybo Hindustan [AIR 1994 Del 2369], the defendant had been using the plaintiff’s logo and the word ‘Benz’ for which the plaintiff sought injunction against such use of his logo.
-The court while recognizing plaintiff’s logo as a well-known trademark on the ground of trans-border reputation and goodwill granted injunction against the impugned use of logo by the defendant.
+Hybo Hindustan [AIR 1994 Del 2369], the defendant had been using the plaintiff’s logo and the word ‘Benz’ for which the plaintiff sought an injunction against such use of his logo.
+The court while recognizing the plaintiff’s logo as a well-known trademark on the ground of trans-border reputation and goodwill granted an injunction against the impugned use of the logo by the defendant.